Ballistics: History and prehistory

 Archery seems to have arrived in the Americas with the Arctic small tool tradition, about 4,500 years ago.

 The first devices identified as guns appeared in China around 1000 AD, and by the 12th century the technology was spreading through the rest of Asia, and into Europe by the 13th century.

 After millennia of empirical development, the discipline of ballistics was initially studied and developed by Italian mathematician Niccolò Tartaglia in 1531, although he continued to use segments of straight-line motion, conventions established by the Greek philosopher Aristotle and Albert of Saxony, but with the innovation that he connected the straight lines by a circular arc.
 Galileo established the principle of compound motion in 1638, using the principle to derive the parabolic form of the ballistic trajectory.
 Ballistics was put on a solid scientific and mathematical basis by Isaac Newton, with the publication of Philosophiæ Naturalis Principia Mathematica in 1687.
 This gave mathematical laws of motion and gravity which for the first time made it possible to successfully predict trajectories.

 The word ballistics comes from the Greek βάλλειν ballein, meaning "to throw".

 Projectiles

 A projectile is any object projected into space (empty or not) by the exertion of a force.
-Although any object in motion through space (for example a thrown baseball) is a projectile, the term most commonly refers to a ranged weapon.
+Although any object in motion through space (for example a thrown baseball) is a projectile, the term most commonly refers to a weapon.
 Mathematical equations of motion are used to analyze projectile trajectory.

 Examples of projectiles include balls, arrows, bullets, artillery shells, wingless rockets, etc.